GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ## Configure an Ingress Resource

 An Ingress Resource object is a collection of L7 rules for routing inbound traffic to Kubernetes Services.
 Multiple rules can be defined in one Ingress Resource or they can be split up into multiple Ingress Resource manifests.
 The Ingress Resource also determines which controller to utilize to serve traffic.
 This can be set with an annotation, `kubernetes.io/ingress.class`, in the metadata section of the Ingress Resource.
-For the Nginx controller, use the value `nginx` as shown below:
+For the NGINX controller, use the value `nginx` as shown below:

 	 annotations: kubernetes.io/ingress.class: nginx